Innablr/cloudformation-seed/README.md

 ## Purpose

 CloudFormation Seed is a tool for managing multi-stack CloudFormation deployments across different accounts, regions, and environments.
 It handles passing parameters between CloudFormation stacks, and uses `StackSet`s to deploy multi-region and multi-account workloads.
-Every CloudFormation Seed deployment also creates an S3 bucket, which ican be used to upload and manage CloudFormation templates and other large artefacts such as Lambda code files.
+Every CloudFormation Seed deployment also creates an S3 bucket, which can be used to upload and manage CloudFormation templates and other large artefacts such as Lambda code files.

 ## Installation